SamuelAdamson/SamuelAdamson/README.md

 My name is Samuel Adamson.

-I am a sophomore studying Computer Science.
+I am a Junior studying Computer Science at the University of Colorado.